JFrog (NASDAQ:FROG) Releases Q2 2024 Earnings Guidance

-JFrog (NASDAQ:FROG – Get Free Report) last posted its quarterly earnings results on Thursday, May 9th.
-The company reported ($0.05) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.05).
-The company had revenue of $100.31 million for the quarter, compared to analyst estimates of $98.63 million.
-JFrog had a negative net margin of 13.29% and a negative return on equity of 4.71%.
-Analysts anticipate that JFrog will post -0.21 earnings per share for the current year.
+JFrog (NASDAQ:FROG – Get Free Report) last released its quarterly earnings results on Thursday, May 9th.
+The company reported ($0.05) EPS for the quarter, hitting analysts’ consensus estimates of ($0.05).
+JFrog had a negative return on equity of 4.71% and a negative net margin of 13.29%.
+The business had revenue of $100.31 million for the quarter, compared to analyst estimates of $98.63 million.
+On average, equities analysts predict that JFrog will post -0.21 earnings per share for the current fiscal year.

 Insider Activity at JFrog

-In related news, CTO Yoav Landman sold 110,000 shares of JFrog stock in a transaction dated Thursday, February 15th.
-The shares were sold at an average price of $47.28, for a total transaction of $5,200,800.00.
-Following the completion of the transaction, the chief technology officer now directly owns 6,811,371 shares of the company’s stock, valued at approximately $322,041,620.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, CTO Yoav Landman sold 110,000 shares of JFrog stock in a transaction dated Thursday, February 15th.
-The shares were sold at an average price of $47.28, for a total transaction of $5,200,800.00.
-Following the completion of the transaction, the chief technology officer now directly owns 6,811,371 shares of the company’s stock, valued at approximately $322,041,620.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Frederic Simon sold 150,000 shares of JFrog stock in a transaction dated Thursday, February 15th.
-The shares were sold at an average price of $47.27, for a total transaction of $7,090,500.00.
-Following the transaction, the director now directly owns 4,759,432 shares of the company’s stock, valued at $224,978,350.64.
+In other news, Director Frederic Simon sold 35,000 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
+The shares were sold at an average price of $38.97, for a total transaction of $1,363,950.00.
+Following the sale, the director now directly owns 4,654,432 shares of the company’s stock, valued at $181,383,215.04.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, Director Yossi Sela sold 45,000 shares of JFrog stock in a transaction that occurred on Thursday, February 22nd.
+The shares were sold at an average price of $42.87, for a total transaction of $1,929,150.00.
+Following the completion of the sale, the director now owns 380,312 shares in the company, valued at approximately $16,303,975.44.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Frederic Simon sold 35,000 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
+The shares were sold at an average price of $38.97, for a total transaction of $1,363,950.00.
+Following the completion of the transaction, the director now owns 4,654,432 shares in the company, valued at $181,383,215.04.
 The disclosure for this sale can be found here.
-Insiders sold 501,355 shares of company stock valued at $22,340,017 in the last ninety days.
-Insiders own 15.70% of the company’s stock.
+Insiders sold 501,355 shares of company stock valued at $22,340,017 over the last ninety days.
+15.70% of the stock is owned by insiders.

 About JFrog